-Leon Hayner, senior director of residential life, stated that the test results were given to Esquirol and Fraternity and Sorority Life (FSL) Director Jazmine Rodriguez.
+Leon Hayner, senior director of residential life, said that the test results were given to Esquirol and Fraternity and Sorority Life (FSL) Director Jazmine Rodriguez.
 Hayner stated, “I would assume that Collin shared these results with his residents.”

 Esquirol confirmed he received the results.
 However, he said he “did not ask for permission to release them from FSL.”

 The Sandspur requested and received redacted copies of Gale Hall air quality test results, provided by Scott Rayburn of Campus Safety.

 When an air quality test is conducted, a sample is taken from outside the building, inside the general living space, and then inside the room.
 These three data points are used to compare and detect any problems.

 The air outside of Gale Hall had a total fungi count of 3,910 per cubic meter, while the air inside of the first floor hallway of Gale had 290 per cubic meter.
 One room had a fungi count of 2,450 per cubic meter.
 Within that room, the highest single spore found was the species Aspergillus and Penicillium.
 The count of these spores outside of Gale was 200 per cubic meter, and 100 per cubic meter in the first floor hallway.